swup/docs/src/docs/announcements/swup-4.md

 The swup team is excited to announce swup 4 🎉

+## What is swup?

-[Swup](https://swup.js.org/) is a versatile and extensible page transition library for server-rendered websites.
+[Swup](https://swup.js.org/) is a versatile and extensible **page transition library** for server-rendered websites.
 It manages the complete page load lifecycle and smoothly transitions between the current and next page.
+Make your site feel like a snappy single-page app — without any of the complexity.

 ## What’s new in this release